Frequently Asked Questions for the Community Air Screen Program

 Can I choose the time for sampling?

 It is important that we know when you want to sample and we will work to accommodate your request as much as possible.
-However, the program has a limited number of sampling canisters and the laboratory can only analyze a certain number of canisters in any given time.
-Therefore, the canisters will be rotated for sampling in order to ensure all samples are processed in a timely manner and the canisters are properly cleaned before being used again.
+However, the program has a limited number of sampling equipment and the laboratory can only analyze a certain number of samples in any given time.
+Therefore, the sampling equipment will be loaned with the expectation, that samples will be collected and returned to DEC in a timely manner.

 How are the samples analyzed?